-Engagement in one's sport(s) of choice, safely and starting at an early age - purely for physical activity and fun with friends - is an essential ingredient in holistic child development, and a basic human right that must be simultaneously safeguarded and upheld by coaches, parents, sport administrators and legislators207-209.
+Engagement in one's sport(s) of choice, safely and starting at an early age - purely for physical activity and fun with friends - is an essential ingredient in holistic child development, and a basic human right that must be simultaneously safeguarded and upheld by coaches, parents, sport administrators and legislators205-207.
 Countries like Australia, Japan and Norway have codified these principles into policy - as dictated by the U.N.
-Convention on Rights of the Child^{99, 210-212}.
-Key elements of these policies were drawn upon to design the "Children's Bill of Rights in Sports", a thoughtful and comprehensive document developed by The Aspen Institute's Project Play, which has the potential to be a galvanizing force in leveraging sport as a developmental asset in and outside of school settings for our youth.
+Convention on Rights of the Child - key elements of which can be drawn upon to guide the development of a comprehensive system here in the United States^{99, 208-210}.

-At a federal level, the National Youth Sports Strategy report, produced in late 2019 by the U.S. Department of Health and Human Services, remains a vision that is not yet formally "under construction" - but the spirit is right on target:
+The National Youth Sports Strategy report, produced in late 2019 by the U.S. Department of Health and Human Services, remains a vision that is not yet formally "under construction" - but the spirit is right on target:

 "We view the National Youth Sports Strategy as an important first step to reorient the U.S. sports culture around a shared vision: that one day all youth will have the opportunity, motivation and access to play sports, regardless of their race, ethnicity, sex, ability, or ZIP code."
+210 For our federal government to put the muscle and funding behind this statement that can bring this vision to life - something our country needs in ways that don't appear to register at the level of awareness that motivates concrete action - the time is now.

-212 and neural wiring patterns which make a particular sport a holistic developmental asset.
+While the story detailed in this manuscript is about the sport of tennis - every sport has its own version of this story - one that highlights the skills, mindsets, social-emotional connectivity, and neural wiring patterns which make that particular sport a means to an end.
 These sport-specific stories hold the nuances that intrinsically motivate a group of young people to opt for participation in one particular sport over another - and can only be written by those who know the sport, love it, speak the language - and integrate key scientifically grounded developmental underpinnings to weave a narrative that illuminates its unique holistic developmental assets - then tells the story in a way that drives athlete acquisition, engagement, and retention over time.